Early starter - late bloomer

 The Fallen Rain

-Written by Nes in 1999, “The Fallen Rain” is about the tough realities of life all of us have to face.
-Featuring vocals that are smokier than an 80s dive bar, this wonderfully eerie song has a natural momentum that expertly builds tension to pull you through the song.
+Written by founder Jan Helge Nes in 1999, “The Fallen Rain” is about the tough realities of life we all have to face - one day or another.
+Featuring operavocals like Kate Bush and smokier than an 80s dive bar, this eerie song has a natural momentum that builds tension to pull you through the song.

 Music as Therapy